electron/electron/docs/api/browser/menu-item.md

 ## Notes on accelerator

-On Linux and Windows, the `Command` key would not have any effect.
+On Linux and Windows, the `Command` key would not have any effect, you can use `CommandOrControl` which represents `Command` on OS X and `Control` on Linux and Windows to define some accelerators, you can also use its short alias `CmdOrCtrl`.